9:00am - 12:00pm

 - The steps in a typical social enterprise development path, including some important legal and financial pieces.

 - Resources & tools that exist to support enterprise development.

 - If you’re eligible and how to apply for the Social Enterprise Manitoba Development Grant.

 Organizations must attend this workshop to be eligible for a Social Enterprise Manitoba Development Grant.

+Frank Atnikov is Social Enterprise Program Manager with the Canadian CED Network.
 With support and coaching on everything from social enterprise and strategic planning, to marketing, finance and operations, Frank helps expand ability to do good in the community without sacrificing the value-based essence that makes an organization who they are.
 He provides insight from the best of both worlds, helping take social missions further.
 An ever-increasing resource squeeze and demand that outpaces capacity is leading many organizations to acknowledge the divide between big dreams and practical reality.
 Frank helps clients bridge the gap between business best practice and the greater good.

-Starting in 2011, her previous position as Learning and Engagement Coordinator focused on engaging CCEDNet’s Manitoba members, creating learning programs, coordinating The Manitoba Gathering, and the Enterprising Non-Profits program for social enterprise development.
+Sarah Leeson-Klym is Manitoba Regional Director with the Canadian CED Network.
+Her previous position as Learning and Engagement Coordinator focused on engaging CCEDNet’s Manitoba members, creating learning programs, coordinating The Manitoba Gathering, and the Enterprising Non-Profits program for social enterprise development.
 Sarah is active in her neighbourhood as a board member of the Daniel McIntyre St. Matthews Community Association.
 She is also a dedicated board member of the growing Rainbow Trout Music Festival and a regular volunteer for the LITE Wild Blueberry Pancake Breakfast.